After applying to FGCU, do I have to apply to the Honors College or will I be automatically accepted?

-- Incoming first-year students with a 3.5 weighted GPA and ACT of 25 and above or SAT of 1220 or above may apply by invitation only.
+- Minimum 3.5 weighted GPA and ACT of 25 and above or SAT of 1220 and above.

-- If the FGCU Office of Admissions receives updated SAT or ACT scores before February that now qualify you for an invitation to apply to Honors, we will send you an updated admission letter inviting you to apply for Honors for the following fall.
+- If the FGCU Office of Admissions receives updated SAT or ACT scores that now qualify you for an invitation to apply to Honors, we will send you a letter inviting you to apply for Honors for the following fall.
 Unfortunately, we are unable to accept updated GPA information and will only use your weighted GPA at the time of your initial application to FGCU.

 I got accepted into the Honors College.
 What now?